-Brent and I ate in closely knit silence, talking about other things.
+Brent and I ate mostly in shared silence, chosing to speak about other things if we spoke at all.
 We know that the next few weeks will be filled with talk and inquiry as well as planning for our safety and future, so now was not the time.
 Words will fill the air later.
 Now we absorb and consider the situation.
 Such old married folk we have become.

 After dinner, I returned to my office and radio.
 The phone rang again.
 It was Risa Blair, my friend-like-a-sister.
-Back home in Vermont after her three month stay in Israel, we stay in touch all the time.
+Back home in Vermont after her three month stay in Israel, we stayed in touch.
 I had considered calling her while trying to get through to the parents, but figured I’d just overloaded the phone lines enough with my two calls.
-Later, when the dust settled, I would call her.
-But she beat me to it.
+Later, when the dust settled, I would call her, but she beat me to it.

 “Are you alright!”
 I recognized her voice in an instant, a grating but energetic rasp, so New York.

 “We are fine.
-I was going to call but couldn’t get through,” I told her.
+I was going to call but lines are tied up,” I told her.

 Tel Aviv, Israel